Nexmo/station/_documentation/client-sdk/setup/set-up-push-notifications/ios.md

    https://api.nexmo.com/v1/applications/$app_id/push_tokens/ios
 ```

-## Integrate push notifications in your app
+## Integrate push notifications in your application

 There are two types of push notifications that you can use:

-* *Voip push* - the better fit for apps which utilizes Nexmo In-App Voice funcionality
+* *VoIP push* - the better fit for applications that use Nexmo In-App Voice functionality.
 * *Regular push*

-### Integrate VOIP push
+### Integrate VoIP push

-VOIP push notifications are suitable for VOIP apps.
+VoIP push notifications are suitable for VoIP apps.
 Among other benefits, it allows you to receive notifications even when the app is terminated.

-To integrate VOIP push in your app, follow these steps:
+To integrate VoIP push in your app, follow these steps:

-##### 1. Enable VOIP push notifications for your app.
+#### 1. Enable VoIP push notifications for your app

-   In XCode under *your target*, open *Capabilities*:
+   In Xcode, under *your target*, open *Capabilities*:

    * Enable Push Notifications
    * Enable background modes with Voice over IP selected

-##### 2. Import PushKit, adopt `PKPushRegistryDelegate` and sign to VOIP notifications:
+#### 2. Import `PushKit`, adopt `PKPushRegistryDelegate`, and sign up to VoIP notifications

 **Swift**: